Ssungkim9999/common-web/README.md

 * parsingFromFile: This method reads all the data in a file, regardless of its format, and returns it as a list of exact values of all cell data.
 * returnPage: This method moves to a view page, given as a parameter, including all parameter parameters.

-And Common-Web have more other methods in addition to above methods
+And Common-Web have more other methods in addition to above methods.

 # Usage
 To use Common-Web, simply import the library into your Java project and call the methods you need.
 For example: